-This year Transport Canada implemented new regulations (called the "Aerodrome Work Consultations Regulations") which apply to runway extensions As a result, the City is doing additional consultation on the proposed runway work this summer.
+This year Transport Canada implemented new regulations (called the "Aerodrome Work Consultations Regulations") which apply to runway extensions.
+As a result, the City conducted an additional consultation on the proposed runway work this summer.
 See the resulting report on the Aerodrome Work Consultation.

 - Extending the runway from 4,929 ft. to 6,000 ft. enabling aircraft to take off with more distance available, pushing aircraft higher over residential areas.

 - Maintaining the same landing points to keep landing aircraft no lower than today.

 - Installing a new approach lighting system on airport land to improve reliability.

 - All improvements to be certified to the highest standards of Transport Canada.